rexrafa/rexrafa.github.io/_posts/2025-06-09-welcome-to-my-blog.md

 date: 2025-06-09 09:00:00 -0300
 categories: general
 tags: [blog]
-author: Rafael Oliveira
+author: Rafa Oliveira
 ---

 Hey there!
 Welcome to my tech blog.
-I'm Rafael, a DevOps Engineer passionate about cloud architecture and automation.
-Here, I'll be sharing insights about AWS, DevOps practices, and emerging technologies.
+I'm Rafael, a Engineer passionate about cloud architecture and automation.
+Here, I'll be sharing insights about AWS,DevOps practices, and emerging technologies.

 ## What to Expect

-Expect bi-weekly posts covering:
+Expect posts covering:
+- GenAI
 - Cloud Architecture & AWS
 - DevOps Best Practices
 - Infrastructure as Code